SergeyStaroletov/LinuxKernelAnalysis/README.md

 # Linux Kernel Analysis using Levenshtein Distance and JGit

-Suppose  we  have  a  local  Git  repository  of  the  Kernel or  Kernel  related  sources
-(but  it  can  be  applied  to  any  Git repository too).
+Suppose  we  have  a  local  Git  repository  of  the  Kernel  or Kernel related sources (but the presenting technique can also be applied to any Git repository).
+Our goals are:

-Our goal is to:

-1)Find  the  most  frequent  errors.
-It  could  be  reformulated as: find the most common commit messages of fixes, and then reformulated to: find the most relevantcommit messages of fixes, not necessary the same but similar.
+1)  Find the most frequent errors.
+It could be known as: find the  most  common  commit  messages  of  fixes,  and  then reformulated to: find the most relevant commit messages of fixes, not necessary the same but similar.

-2)Find  the  most  buggy  sources.
-It  could  be  reformulated  to:  find  the  files  which  were  mentioned  in
-thecommits with ”fix” message most often.
+2)  Find  the  most  buggy  sources.
+It  could  be  reformulated to: find the files which were mentioned in the commitswith ”fix” message most often.

-3)Find  the  most  buggy  lines  of  code.
-It  could  bereformulated to: find the lines which were mentioned in  the  fixing  commit  messages  in  the  most  buggysource files most often.
+3)  Find  the  most  buggy  lines  of  code.
+It  could  be  reformulated to: find the lines which were mentioned in the fixing commit messages in the most buggy source files most often.

-Solving the first problem will able us to getting know the most regular classes of the errors in C Kernel code.
+Solving  the  first  problem  will  able  us  to  getting  know  themost regular classes of the errors in C Kernel code.
-Developers and  teachers  should  be  aware  of  them  to  learn  C  techniques and kernel programming to avoid them.
+Developer sand teachers should be aware of them by learning C techniquesand Kernel programming patterns.

-Solving the second problem will show us the most unstable portions of the Kernel, it could be very hard to write them at once  correctly  because  of  difficulty.

-Also,  it  could  mean  that the component corresponding to file is an active development and fixing because of significance.
+Solving the second problem will show us the most unstableportions of the Kernel.
+Also, it could mean that a component corresponding  to  the  found  file  is  in  an  active  developmentand fixing because of its significance.

-And solving the third program can be useful for analysingthe errors with respect to a source code
+And solving the third program can be useful for analysing the errors with respect to a source code.

+===

+I did it for fun.
+Please write me if you use the results of the research.

 Related publications: